Do Garmin Watches Track Blood Pressure? (2023 Updated)

 There is nothing wrong with investing in Garmin watches, even if they don’t have blood pressure monitoring.

 If you’re a fitness-focused person and do daily routine workouts, training, cardio, or adventure lover, you should buy a Garmin watch.
-It’s worthless if you leave the Garmin watch just for blood pressure features.
-You can buy any digital BP operator with the Garmin watch, which is very cheap.

 Even though Garmin watches lack a blood pressure monitor, they have VO2 max, reparation tracking, sleep tracking, blood oxygen monitoring, calories burned during workouts, body battery energy, and much more.
 Specially Garmin fitness trackers offer more useful features for athletes and pro trainers.